ABOUT THE ARTIST

 Written by K. Leigh Tennant

 Vanessa Lam lives and works in Vancouver, British Columbia as a mixed media painter.
-She was awarded first place in the 2014 Semiahmoo Arts Juried Art Exhibit and her work selected to be in a recent issue of Uppercase Magazine.
-Vanessa has exhibited and sold her work at various community venues and public galleries in the Lower Mainland.
+She was awarded first place in the 2014 Semiahmoo Arts Juried Art Exhibit and her work selected to be in recent issues of Create Magazine and Uppercase Magazine.
+She has exhibited and sold her work at various community venues and public galleries in the Lower Mainland.
+Vanessa recently completed a one month residency at Takt Kunstprojektraum Artist Residency in Berlin, Germany.

 Photograph by: Joey Armstrong